dropoff-co/com.dropoff.service.brawndo.client.go/README.md

 - **Requires** - an array of other property ids that must be included in an order when this property is set.
 In the above response, when "Legal Filing" is set on an order, then "Signature Required" should be set as well.

 ### Getting Available Order Items <a id="order_items"></a>
 An order can be created with order line items such as quantity, or temperature.
 To use a line item, the line item must be enabled for your account.
 To see which order line items are available for your account, use the **Available Items** function.
+Order line item constants are in Client.go.

 	//companyId is optional
 	var availableItemsRequest brawndo.AvailableItemsRequest